kadukeitor/flood/README.md

 ## Description

-Flood is intended to be played in Android and iOS, it's 100% written with Flutter base code,
-there is just one package imported (shared_preferences) that allow users store their high scores.
-Orientation on the device is locked to `portrait`.
+Flood is intended to be played in Android and iOS, it's 100% written with Flutter base code, there is just one package imported (shared_preferences) that allow users store their high scores in the device.
+The code was reformatted with `dartfmt` and Orientation on the device is locked to `portrait`.
-The code was reformatted with `dartfmt`.

 ## Features